qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

   d.setEllipsoid('WGS84')

   # Let's create two points.
-  # Santa claus is a workoholic and needs a summer break,
+  # Santa claus is a workaholic and needs a summer break,
   # lets see how far is Tenerife from his home
   santa = QgsPointXY(25.847899, 66.543456)
   tenerife = QgsPointXY(-16.5735, 28.0443)